Cosmian/cosmian_vm/resources/sgx/README.md

 # How to use Cosmian VM on SGX

-Working with Cosmian VM on SGX enables an application to be execute in zero trust environment:
+Working with Cosmian VM on SGX enables an application to be executed in zero trust environment:
 - The memory is fully encrypted
 - The filesystem is fully encrypted
 - The network is fully encrypted (the certificate is generated right inside the enclave)